Jørre Kjemperud

-Jørre André Kjemperud (born 31 August 1968 in Vikersund) is a beach volleyball player from Norway.
+Jørre André Kjemperud (born 31 August 1968 in Vikersund) is a former beach volleyball player from Norway.

 Volleyball

 Kjemperud started playing volleyball when he was 17 – 18 years old.
 He has played 20 matches on the men's national team.

 Beach volleyball

-While playing indoor volleyball, he used beach volleyball as a preparation for the indoor season, but after a while, beach volleyball became his main sport.
+While playing indoor volleyball, Kjemperud used beach volleyball as a preparation for the indoor season, but after a while, beach volleyball became his main sport.

 He always wears his cap backwards.

 Team Kjemperud – Hoidalen

 Kjemperud won the bronze medal in the men's beach team competition at the 2001 Beach Volleyball World Championships in Klagenfurt, Austria, partnering Vegard Høidalen.
 Kjemperud/Høidalen teamed up in 1995, and split up in 2004.
 They did not spend much time together outside practice and matches, and the team was known for being temperamental on court.

 Kjemperud/Høidalen represented Norway at the 2000 Summer Olympics in Sydney, Australia, and the 2004 Summer Olympics in Athens, Greece, and both times they ended up in 9th place.
 Kjemperud teamed up with Hoidalen again in 2008.